Frequently Asked Questions

 At times when listed as a legal species on a specific unit, feral hogs may be taken with any type of legal firearm and ammunition, legal archery equipment, or crossbow with the following restrictions and provisions:

 Black bears have been seen on or around some public hunting lands in East and West Texas and can easily be mistaken for a feral hog.
 Hunters are reminded that black bears are protected and may not be harmed or killed.
-Please report black bear sightings or mortalities to the appropriate wildlife district office.
+Please report black bear sightings or mortalities to the appropriate wildlife district office — Bear Safety.

 Hunting from a vehicle or the possession of a loaded firearm in or on a motor vehicle is prohibited (see exception provided for holders of a concealed handgun permit).
-The use of motor vehicles, except as provided for disabled persons, is restricted to designated roads or trails.
+The use of motor vehicles, including electric bicycles (e-bikes), is restricted to designated roads or trails.
 This regulation reduces potential conflict on these multiple use areas and minimizes habitat damage and wildlife disturbance.

 Access to some of the public hunting units is restricted to designated entry/exit locations.
 Check individual maps for designated entry/exit locations.
 It is a violation to trespass onto private property or use private roads without the landowner’s permission.